 Shuvom Sadhuka

 I am a PhD student at MIT CSAIL, advised by Bonnie Berger.
 I also collaborate with Emma Pierson.
-Broadly, I am interested in evaluation, uncertainty estimation, and decision-making, often in the context of biomedical problems.
+Broadly, I am interested in reliable ML, with specific interests in evaluation, uncertainty quantification, and applications to biomedical problems.
 To me, evaluation is a two-way street:

 -